tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/user-guides/choose-token.md

 ## Introduction

-MimbokuSwap whitelists some of the most commonly transacted tokens on our platform to view and trade.
+Mimboku whitelists some of the most commonly transacted tokens on our platform to view and trade.
 The interface remains consistent across various functions.

 ## Searching for Tokens